geckos-survey/gist-documentation/docs/usage/masterconfig.md

   # Keep in mind to clean output directory after running in DEBUG mode!
   ORIGIN : 14,14 # Origin of the coordinate system in pixel coordinates: x,y (Indexing starts at 0).
   LMIN_TOT : 4750 # Spectra are shortened to the rest-frame wavelength range defined by LMIN_TOT and LMAX_TOT.
-  # Note that this wavelength range should be longer than all other wavelength ranges supplied to the modules
+  # Note that this wavelength range should be equal to or longer than all other wavelength ranges supplied to the subsequent modules
   # [in Angst.]
   LMAX_TOT : 7100
   LMIN_SNR : 4750 # Rest-frame wavelength range used for the signal-to-noise calculation [in Angst.]